Meal planning for beginners: A complete guide

 - How many people you’re feeding: Whether you live alone or have a big family, you’ll need a head count to plan portions.
 The answer may differ for some meals, depending on your family’s schedule.

 - Dietary restrictions: Consider everyone’s food intolerances, allergies, and preferences.

 - Your goals: Are you making a meal plan to help you save time?
 Cut costs?
 Lose weight?
 Your goals affect how often you’ll cook and the recipes you choose.

-- Your schedule: “The biggest factor for success is to be realistic about how much time you can devote to planning and prep,” says Caroline West Passerrello, a registered dietician and a spokesperson for the Academy of Nutrition and Dietetics.
+- Your schedule: “The biggest factor for success is to be realistic about how much time you can devote to planning and prep,” says Caroline West Passerrello, a registered dietitian and a spokesperson for the US Academy of Nutrition and Dietetics.

 If you’re trying to lose weight, a set menu can help.
 Meal planning helps you eat a healthier and more varied diet, and people who plan their meals are less likely to be overweight, according to a study published in the International Journal of Behavioral Nutrition and Physical Activity.
 The reason is likely twofold: a study in the International Journal of Obesity found that meal planners tend to eat less at meals, and experts say they’re also less likely to reach for unhealthy foods when hunger strikes.

 Meal planning isn’t just beneficial for weight loss.
 It can also help you:

 - Spend less money: Eating at restaurants and buying prepared foods is always more expensive than prepping your own food, Cording says.
 And even if you make takeaway part of your meal plan, you’ll be budgeting for it.